July 14, 2004 Members of the 25th Legislature stayed well past midnight Tuesday, as they acted on several bills.

 The bill, sent down by Gov. Charles Turnbull, would replace that expired date with a new date of Sept.
 30, 2005.

 Turnbull stated in a letter to the legislators that the change was necessary "to encourage development and investment" on St. Croix.
-He wrote that there was interest in hotel projects on St. Croix, and those hotels would become "more economically viable" if the government obtained 25 percent interest in them and they obtain casino licenses.The Senate had passed on a chance to do this in February.
+He wrote that there was interest in hotel projects on St. Croix, and those hotels would become "more economically viable" if the government obtained 25 percent interest in them and they obtain casino licenses.The Senate had passed on a chance to do this last December.
 See Senate Skips Vote on Carambola Casino Bill.

 Petersen had also sent an amendment to the Legislature on the proposed bill.
 Her amendment called for a change in the language from "shall automatically qualify" to "shall be an approved hotel building" providing the hotel adheres to certain requirements such as number of rooms.